PvPqnda/pvpqnda.github.io/_posts/0000-00-00-sleeping-zs.md

 **Datapack Features:**

-- Holograms saying, "ZzZz" will float up above the heads of sleeping players for a nice display. *(If there is another player nearby)*
+- Holograms saying, "ZzZz" will float up above the heads of sleeping players for a nice display

 - To toggle your Zs that float above your head while sleeping in a bed on/off, type "/trigger ToggleZs"